heptarch/heptarch.github.io/_posts/2022-12-05-portfolio.md

 $$

 This is linear and has no local maxima, so the maximal return must lie at the edge of the feasible region.
-In fact, it's clear that just invest all our money in the bet with maximum return:
+In fact, it's clear that we just invest all our money in the bet with maximum return:

 $$